 Wearbest Weavers (formerly Sil-Tex Mills), is a family-run, American textile manufacturer located in New Jersey, primarily serving residential and contract jobbers, as well as furniture manufacturers.
 While originally founded by Philip Gasner in the 1940s to craft silk linings for men’s suits, by 1960, post-war economic and customer demand shifted the company’s focus to upholstery.
 In 1980, Philip’s grandson, Irwin Gasner, began to oversee operations as the business blossomed into residential indoor fabrics, woven on Dobby looms.

 A fire in 1985 destroyed the Passaic-based mill, and all its records, leaving Irwin to the task of rebuilding – from scratch.
 A new mill was constructed in Garfield, just 30 minutes from Manhattan, with Jacquard looms replacing the Dobby looms.
 This change allowed much more styling flexibility, and Wearbest emerged as a leader, winning more prestigious Decosit trend awards than any other American mill.

 In 1990, Wearbest introduced contract fabrics, sealing its reputation for design and trend leadership.
 But the innovation didn’t stop there.
 In 2005, culminating from decades of textile industry knowledge, perseverance, determination, and years of working with technical and design experts, Wearbest introduced Bella-Dura® -- a high-performance textile for both indoor and outdoor use.

-With Irwin’s son Ari Gasner being appointed President of the company in 2015, Wearbest moves its legacy into the fourth generation, and continues to lead the way in design, innovation and creativity for all the markets it serves.
+Ari Gasner, Irwin’s son, was appointed President of the company in 2015, moving the Wearbest legacy into the fourth generation.
+Now under ownership by Swavelle Mill Creek—a major supplier of fabrics for the home furnishings industry, Wearbest Weavers continues to lead the way in design, innovation and creativity for all the markets it serves.